LAST UPDATED: November 2020

 Its ok if you are struggling.
 These are difficult times.
 Help is out there if you need it (see Helplines below).
 Check in with your friends and family.
 Look after yourself.

-The following helplines are currently available:
+Other helplines are also available:

 - Lifeline: 24 hour crisis support and suicide prevention services.
 Call 13 11 14